Receive 1 PDH credit per webinar attended.

 With the nation's need for additional water supplies never

 for other sectors to ease their shortage.
-This webinar
+This webinar provides

-will provide a national perspective on the water demands from irrigated
+a national perspective on the water demands from irrigated

-agriculture and the potential for conservation
+agriculture and the potential for conservation to provide

 Proactive Flood and Drought Management Webinar Series